MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 <b><p align="center">Diagram - Phase 3 - Overview of Model Selection, Registration, Deployment & Consumption</p></b>

+The above diagram gives an overview of the code steps involved in model registration, deployment & consumption.

+For the model deployment, in addition to the notebook two additional files are very important - First is the score.py referenced earlier.
+Second is the AutoML run environment file <a href="https://github.com/MaheshKhatri1960/Microsoft_Udacity_Scholarship_Capstone_Project_Submission/blob/main/myenv.yml
+">myenv.yml</a> containing all software dependencies which is automatically created as part of the AutoML run and needs to be downloaded for use.
+This environment file makes it very easy to deploy the model as say compared to Hyperdrive deployment.
+The deployment code details can be seen in the notebook.

 <b> Best Model Selection </b> - As can be seen from the details above, the best AutoML Run algoritm 'VotingEnsemble' gave an accuracy of <b>0.873</b> which was higher than the Hyperdrive run accuracy of <b>'0.833'</b>.
 Hence, the AutoML run best model was chosen for deployment as can be seen below.

 <b> Model Deployment Screenshots</b>